qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 In order for this library to be used properly it must meet some guidelines.
 At the moment I am referencing the amazing template given by Dr. Sarah Kaiser https://github.com/crazy4pi314/qsharp-library-template in order to make this library usable in Q#.
 I am programming the algorithm in Q# with a python host script.
-The python host script will be provided below.
 The circuit's gates will be analyzed and some code is given.
 https://github.com/mridulsar/DurrHoyerLibrary